Boone Hall: 19th century

 While the Horlbeck brothers have received credit for "building" many houses and public spaces in downtown Charleston using the brick from their plantations, enslaved workers had made the bricks and others accomplished the actual construction under the watch of the Horlbecks and their overseers.
-The work of talented enslaved people, with self-taught and acquired skills, including carpentry, mathematics, and geometry, were central to the construction and appearance of many Charleston-area structures.
+The work of talented slaves, with self-taught and acquired skills, including carpentry, mathematics, and geometry, were central to the construction and appearance of many Charleston-area structures.
 By 1850, these laborers produced 4 million bricks, by hand, per year.
 The fingerprints of these workers are still visible in the bricks of many of these historic sites.

-The Horlbeck family planted the allée, the Avenue of Oaks that leads up to the plantation house.
+The Horlbeck family oversaw the planting of the allée, the Avenue of Oaks that leads up to the plantation house.
 Enslaved gardeners and field laborers planted each oak in 1843, using hand tools.
 Similarly, the Horlbecks directed their workers to plant pecan trees on the plantation to cultivate a commodity crop.
 By the end of the century, Boone Hall was one of the leading producers of pecans in the United States.

 When Henry Horlbeck died in 1837, several of his children settled his estate by transferring their interests in Boone Hall to four of his sons—Henry, Daniel, Edward, and John Horlbeck.
 The sale occurred on October 1, 1842, and described the plantation as having a "Wooden Dwelling House[,] Brick Stables[,] Barns[,] Brick Kilns[,] and buildings" on 1442 acres "commonly called and known by the name of Boone Hall."